 Before you submit any personal information, you'll want to make sure you've taken a few precautions.
 Check for a padlock symbol and "https" in your browser's address bar.
 The "s," which stands for "secure," and the padlock let you know that your browser will encrypt any personal information you submit online.
 When it comes to Wi-Fi connections, limit what personal information you submit.
 Try to hold off on making financial transactions or using any websites that require a login and password until you know you're on a secure connection.

 Before downloading and installing an app, make sure you have a credible, official version of the app you want.
 Phony apps may appear to be credible but may contain viruses that pose a risk to your device.
-And, before you agree to download an app, take note of what types of information it can access.
-Often times, this includes your contact list, location, and more.
+And, before you agree to download an app, take note of what types of information it can access (e.g., your contact list, location, browsing history).